solana-mobile/solana-mobile-doc-site/docs/react-native/overview.md

             translateId: "mobile-wallet-adapter",
         }}
         body={{
-            label: "Learn how to connect to mobile wallets and request signing services.",
+            label: "Connect to mobile wallets and request signing services with the Mobile Wallet Adapter.",
             translateId: "mobile-wallet-adapter-body",
         }}
         emoji={"📱"}
     />
 </CardLayout>

-## Why React Native?
+## Why Choose React Native?

-[**React Native**](https://reactnative.dev/docs/getting-started) is a popular development framework for creating mobile apps using React and Javascript.
-This section goes over the benefits of React Native and why you might choose it to build your mobile app.
+[**React Native**](https://reactnative.dev/docs/getting-started) is an ideal framework for building mobile apps with React and JavaScript.
+This section highlights the advantages of using React Native for your mobile app development.

 ### Code Reusability

-Solana developers can continue using popular, well-supported Solana web libraries like `@solana/web3.js` and leverage their existing code in a React Native project.
-Developers familiar with Solana Web development will find this their quickest option to start building.
+Solana developers can leverage existing web libraries like `@solana/web3.js` and reuse code in React Native projects.
+If you're familiar with Solana Web development, React Native offers the fastest path to building your mobile app.

 ### Familiarity

-Developers familiar with React development will be able to leverage their existing knowledge and translate it to building mobile apps.
-Just like React development on web, React Native supports live and hot reloading, which significantly speeds up the development process.
+React developers can easily apply their existing skills to mobile app development.
+React Native supports live and hot reloading, which speeds up the development process just like it does in web development.

-## Expo?
+## What About Expo?

-[**Expo**](https://docs.expo.dev/) is a popular platform that simplifies the development and deployment process for React Native projects, with the tradeoff of stricter customization of native code.
-To use Expo with the MWA libraries, you'll need to follow an alternate Expo development flow, called a [custom Expo Development build](https://docs.expo.dev/develop/development-builds/create-a-build/).
+[**Expo**](https://docs.expo.dev/) is a popular platform that streamlines the development and deployment of React Native projects, though it offers less flexibility in customizing native code.
+To use Expo with Mobile Wallet Adapter (MWA) libraries, you'll need to follow a [custom Expo Development build](https://docs.expo.dev/develop/development-builds/create-a-build/).

-Follow this [guide](/react-native/expo) to set up your Expo project.
+Refer to this [guide](/react-native/expo) to set up your Expo project.